THShafi170/cutecosmic-nix/README.md

 # CuteCosmic

+# ⚠️ This repo is now archived since the main package is now available as the official NixOS package

 Plugins to the Qt toolkit that help make Qt (and KDE) applications look and feel more at home in the COSMIC™ Desktop environment.

 Currently consists of a Qt Platform Theme plugin.